xrhan/timelapse/index.md

 layout: distill
 title: "From Anyframe to Timelapse: Consistent Video Generation with Representation Alignment"
 # permalink: /main/
-description: "We try to generate timelapse videos from single images, and we find that existing generative video models struggle to preserve subject consistency over long time horizons.
+description: "When we try to generate timelapse videos from single images, we find that existing generative video models struggle to preserve subject consistency over long time horizons.
 We introduce a technique called first-order representation alignment (dREPA) that, with limited finetuning data, substantially improves subject consistency across a range of photographic and artistic styles."
 date: 2025-10-10
 future: true
 htmlwidgets: true